Rosa del Duca

 Find out more about the book here.

 Rosa earned her MFA in Creative Writing from Saint Mary's College of California.
 Her shorter creative work has been published in CALYX, River Teeth, Cutbank, Grain, the Los Angeles Review, and other literary magazines.
-When she’s not writing creatively, Rosa is writing cold hard facts as a journalist, leading peer writers' groups, or playing music.
+When she’s not writing creatively, Rosa is writing cold hard facts as a journalist, teaching journalism and creative writing, or playing music.

 While a solo singer-songwriter at the moment, Rosa founded the band Hunters with Will Decher in 2011.
 Over the course of five years they put out three albums: White Lies, Treeline and We All Go Up the Mountain Alone Together, before taking a break to focus on other projects.
 Her solo album is Love Letters.

 Rosa lives in the San Francisco Bay Area with her writer, professor, and craftsman husband, Nicholas Leither, and their two young children.